o-micron/HoopoeBugReports/README.md

 - creating an issue describing the bug, what was expected vs what happened
 - requesting a new feature

+# Possible features to come soon
+- [ ] Reduce memory usage
+- [ ] Select Exact branch and commit
+- [ ] Add Emacs, Vim and other editors and IDEs ..
+- [ ] Pipe result to another program ?
+Maybe ?
+- [ ] Create CLI clone of the same app ?
+Integrate it with Github CLI ?
+- [ ] Allow the user to define the number of cores to use instead of using all cores
+- [ ] Allow the user to enable GPU usage for faster processing
+- [ ] Use Cuda

 # Release v1.0.8.0
 - [x] Just hot fixes